-This aircraft provided an ideal, stable aerial base for LiDAR and orthoimagery acquisition.
-This aerial platform has relatively fast cruise speeds which are beneficial for project mobilization / demobilization while maintaining relatively slow stall speeds proving ideal for collection of high-density, consistent data posting using a state-of-the-art Riegl 1560i LiDAR system.
+These aircraft provided an ideal, stable aerial base for LiDAR and orthoimagery acquisition.
+These aerial platforms have relatively fast cruise speeds which are beneficial for project mobilization / demobilization while maintaining relatively slow stall speeds which proved ideal for collection of high-density, consistent data posting using state-of-the-art Leica and Riegl LiDAR systems.
 Some of Quantum Spatial's operating aircraft can be seen in Figure 4 below.